HistoricEngland/H.API/HeritageGatewayRecordSchemaDocumentation.md

-1.2  | Changes following the review of the Heritage Gateway Schema | Jan Putzan (Ember Technology) 1.3  | Capturing optional relationship with the Related Monument Records | Jan Putzan (Ember Technology) 1.4  | Addition of "delete" flag to the Heritage Gateway Record Schema | Jan Putzan (Ember Technology)
+1.2  | Changes following the review of the Heritage Gateway Schema | Jan Putzan (Ember Technology) 1.3  | Capturing optional relationship with the Related Monument Records | Jan Putzan (Ember Technology) 1.4  | Addition of "delete" flag to the Heritage Gateway Record Schema | Jan Putzan (Ember Technology) 1.5  | Corrected CORE/OPTIONAL status for `periods` attribute and clarified its mandatory logic in `objectFinds` object | Jan Putzan (Ember Technology)

 ## Overview